GoogleChromeLabs/puppy-content/content/en-US/api/textWordSpacing.md

 ## Description

-The `textWordSpacing` property of the `CanvasRenderingContext2D` interface returns a double which represents horizontal spacing between words.
+The `textWordSpacing` property of the `CanvasRenderingContext2D` interface returns a double that represents horizontal spacing between words.
 Setting `textWordSpacing` to postive values spreads words further apart, while negative values brings them closer together.
 The default value is 0.